-Discussion: Susan Hauck, Dean of the Flexible Learning Options and Academic Technology, and Jody Bauer, Chief Information Officer, presented background information supporting the recommendation to move to Canvas as the College's Learning Management System (LMS).
-The move to a more robust LMS is one of the priorities in the approved 2012-13 budget plan.
-The College's LMS is required in order to offer distance and hybrid instruction, and is also an important resource for managing the instructional process in more traditionally-taught courses.
+One of the priority initiatives contained in the 2012-13 budget plan is the implementation of a new Learning Management System (LMS).
+The College's LMS is required to offer distance and hybrid instruction, and is also an important resource for managing the instructional process in more traditionally-taught courses.
 The College's current LMS, WebStudy, was acquired in 1998.
-WebStudy does not contain the functionality nor have the ease of use that is found in the best LMS tools now available.
+This LMS does not contain the functionality nor have the ease of use that is found in the best LMS tools now available.

-A comprehensive RFP process involving a review team composed of distance education faculty and administrative staff from the Academic Affairs, Information Technology and Finance areas was used to identify the recommended LMS, Canvas.
+A comprehensive RFP process which involved a review team composed of distance education faculty and administrative staff from the Academic Affairs, Information Technology and Finance areas was used to identify the recommended LMS, Canvas.
 Attachment A provides a summary of the review process and an explanation for why Canvas was selected as the recommended LMS.
+Susan Hauck, Dean of the Flexible Learning Options and Academic Technology, and Jody Bauer, Chief Information Officer, will present the background information supporting the recommendation to the Committee.